jordengerovac/bandmates-app-frontend/README.md

 # bandmates-app-frontend

-A React application that connects musicians and music lovers through their common music taste using the Spotify API.
+A React/Redux application that connects musicians and music lovers through their common music taste using the Spotify API.